Skip to main content

 Overview

-Houdini supports three distinct routing strategies, each optimized for different use cases.
+Houdini supports three core routing strategies plus a fixed rate variant for standard swaps.
 You can choose to support one, multiple, or all routing types in your integration.

 Routing Strategy Comparison